SvenLieber/website/content/de/post/named-graphs/index.md

 or at [this Blog post](https://web.archive.org/web/20220704093443/https://www.stardog.com/labs/blog/from-vs-from-named-in-sparql/) from the company Stardog.

 Curious about more content like this or some behind-the-scenes?
-Consider subscribing to my weekly Newsletter _FAIR Data Digest_ to receive more interesting content about Linked Data every Tuesday!
+Consider subscribing to my bi-weekly Newsletter _FAIR Data Digest_ to receive more interesting content about Linked Data every other Tuesday!
 <iframe src="https://fairdata.substack.com/embed" width="100%" style="border:1px solid #EEE; background:white;" frameborder="0" scrolling="no"></iframe>